Have you started turning down dinner invitations because you’re afraid something you’ll eat won’t “agree” with you?

-So we know that FODMAPs are short-chain carbohydrates that consist of sugar molecules, and they are known to be hard for IBS sufferers to digest.
+We know FODMAPs are short-chain carbohydrates that contain sugar molecules that are hard for IBS sufferers to digest.

-When they are eaten, these carbs don’t get absorbed in the small intestine as they should.
+When we eat them, these carbs don’t get absorbed in the small intestine as they should.
 Instead, they end up in the large intestine, where they become food for bacteria.

-Fermentation is the process by which these bacteria break down the sugars, resulting in the gas, bloating, and discomfort of IBS.
+Fermentation is the process by which bacteria break down the sugars, resulting in gas, bloating, and IBS discomfort.